If you can’t bear to leave your beloved buddy behind when coming to Canada, don’t worry, we’re here to help.

 Dogs are required to undergo a visual inspection from the Canada Border Services Agency and like cats, may be required to complete more inspections.It is the responsibility of the owner to contact the CFIA in advance of travel.
 You should have proof of your dog’s age and all dogs over three months old will need the necessary vaccinations.

-If you’re heading into Montreal, some dogs are now banned from the nineteen boroughs, falling under the category of “dangerous dogs”.
-Check this out before setting your plans in motion.
+If you’re heading into Montreal, check this out before setting your plans in motion.

 FROM THE U.S.